Search sheldonbrown.com and sheldonbrown.org

 I have spares of both hubs or I wouldn't be using them.

-Harris Cyclery does not specialize in Sachs/SRAM internal-gear hubs, largely because, as of 2010, SRAM does not provide much product support for them in the USA.
-My own experience is illustrative: I needed two internal parts for a 3 x 9 DualDrive hub.
+Aside from Aaron's?
+I needed two internal parts for a 3 x 9 DualDrive hub.
 Harris Cyclery was unable to order them through SRAM in the USA.
 Bike Friday installs DualDrive hubs on many of the small-wheel bicycles it manufactures, and so I contacted Bike Friday's German distributor -- writing in German, yet!
 I found that the parts would cost me over $200, nearly the full price of a complete internal assembly.

 I finally got the idea to contact Bike Friday directly.
 Bingo!
 Bike Friday cannibalizes returned DualDrive hubs to maintain a supply of spare parts.
 Tim Link at Bike Friday was able to send me the needed parts for $30.
 Thanks Tim!
 If you also need parts for a DualDrive hub, you might give Bike Friday a call.